 See colonial architecture on Beach Street also known as “Street of Banks” for the sheer number of financial institutions.

 The “Street of Harmony” Jalan Masjid Kapitan Keling street, and Armenian Street on the otherside, showcase the assimilation and harmonious co-existence of the many cultures and religions in Penang.

 Coffee shops and eateries serving piping hot curries, noodles and an array of mouth watering dishes are found throughout George Town.
 Take respite from the heat and enjoy a delicious iced treat.
 Or, break your walking tour up with stops in at any one of the tempting hawker centers serving the local Penang food.

 #6- Abundant Vegetarians Options

-Additionally, over 9% of the population in Penang is from Indian descent.
+Additionally, over 9% of the population in Penang is of Indian descent.
 Vegetarianism is a revered tradition in Indian culture.
-As a result, you will find many indian vegetarian options offered in restaurants as well.
+As a result, you will find many Indian vegetarian options offered in restaurants as well.

 If you are a vegetarian, in Penang, you will find plenty of options to feast on and satisfy your cravings.

 #7- Desserts and Juices Complete the Food Experience

 Penang offers food travelers a wide array of local specialties to choose from.
 If you’re a sweet tooth you’ll find many famous sweets and iced desserts made with local ingredients.
 Using coconut milk, palm sugar, red beans, bananas, sweet corn, and grass jelly, you’ll find these ingredients in refreshing shaved ice to piping hot pastries.